 “I bought a vacation home because Lake Tahoe was either too expensive to book for a last-minute weekend or I couldn’t find any vacancies,” says Sabrina Robinson of Santa Cruz, Calif., four hours from Tahoe.
 She says she rents her vacation condo to tourists year round, devotes about two hours a week to managing the property, mostly to deal with cleaners and renter inquiries, and covers her mortgage and utilities with about $20,000 in annual rental income.
 The homeowners’ association does outside chores.

 Chiappe: Bingo!
-As Windcliff’s resident realtor, the first question I will ask a prospective home buyer is, “why?”
+As Windcliff’s resident real estate broker, the first question I will ask a prospective home buyer is, “why?”
 What is motivating you to make this investment?
 Availability of a known (and beloved) second homesite is the most appropriate answer followed closely by, “we want a place we can use a few weeks a year while we are still working that we can some day live in full-time when we retire.”
 These are “good answers.”

 Brown: But even those who are successful have to put in a lot of effort to make it work—starting with careful thinking and planning before they take the plunge.
 Here are things potential buyers should consider, whether they are buying for pleasure, renting or as an investment.